 - Add a photo of your product, if you can.

-- Keep things centred and aligned to give a clean look
+- Keep things centered and aligned to give a clean look